About Jason

 He received a 1992 Alicia Patterson Journalism Fellowship for reporting on Louisiana demagogues.
 His play, Earl Long in Purgatory, won a 2002 Big Easy award for Best Original Work in Theatre.

-He is also the author of Last of the Red Hot Poppas, a comic novel about Louisiana politics.
-Jason is a longtime contributor to The Daily Beast and National Catholic Reporter, among other outlets.
+He is also the author of Last of the Red Hot Poppas, a comic novel about Louisiana politics just reissued in paperback by UL Press.
+Jason writes often on politics and social issues for The Guardian, and is a longtime contributor to The Daily Beast and National Catholic Reporter, among other outlets.

 Jason Berry lives in New Orleans.